 - Audit your last three deliveries against your original order.
 Count how many shortages went undocumented.
 The number is usually higher than you'd guess.

-- Decide if 5 hours per week is worth $99/month.
+- Decide what an hour of your week is worth, and run the math against $99/month.
 That's the entire pitch.

 Last updated: May 2026.